-If you are ending up with many results that are not job postings, you can fix that by adding terms used in job postings to pull those into your search results.
+If you are ending up with many results that are not job postings or not the job postings you want, you can fix that by adding terms used in job postings to pull those into your search results.

 Some job postings contain the term “job description” and many often offer directions about how to apply for the job (like “click to apply” or “submit your resume”).
 You can include those words in your search queries to find the jobs they have posted.